G1ukb/Sandbox_v2/AWS/education/AWS_Certified_Developer/SNS-SQL.md

         </big></big></b>
     </summary>

-Советы от aws:
+Tips from aws:
-- Убедитесь, что топики (sns) не являются общедоступными
+- Make sure that topics (sns) are not public
-- Реализовать доступ с минимальными привилегиями
+- Implement access with minimal privileges
-- Реализовать шифрование на стороне сервера
+- Implement server-side encryption
-- Принудительное шифрование данных при передаче
+- Forced encryption of data during transmission
-- Рассмотрите возможность использования конечных точек VPC для доступа к Amazon SNS.
+- Consider using VPC endpoints to access Amazon SNS.

 </details>
 <br>